-Wrong Fuel - when you pick up your rental vehicle, check which fuel type is required, this may vary from vehicle to vehicle.
-You are liable for any damage caused by refuelling with the wrong fuel type
+When you pick up your rental vehicle, check which fuel type is required, as this may vary from vehicle to vehicle.
+You are liable for any damage caused by refuelling with the wrong fuel type.

 Before every journey, conduct a visual check of the vehicle for damage.
 Make sure lights and indicators are working, that tyres are in good condition and inflated correctly.
 Check dashboard alerts or indicators for potential issues.
 Notify Rentco at once if you identify a problem.
 Before you return the hire vehicle, ensure the fuel tank is full and everything is in good order.